RentadroneCL/Pilots-RealCases-Rentadrone.cl/Vina Casas del Bosque/README.md

   https://drive.google.com/drive/folders/1EWKlOURmvkoM-JA4aeOsaS6Zmt2C_8Oj

-MULTISPECTRAL & VEGETATION IDEX ORTHOMAPS
+MULTISPECTRAL & VEGETATION INDEX ORTHOMAPS

   Maps repository in Google Drive:

   https://drive.google.com/drive/folders/1P-ajeQ4R1vjrCsWC-OHuusu_Z32eQcb_?usp=sharing

-  For the construction of the multispectral orthomaps (For each spectral band and for each Vegetation index) the Open Source  application    has been used is OpenDroneMap: Drone Mapping Softwar (https://www.opendronemap.org/)
+  For the construction of the multispectral orthomaps (For each spectral band and for each Vegetation index) the Open Source  application    has been used is OpenDroneMap: Drone Mapping Software (https://www.opendronemap.org/)

   To review the orthomaps, enter each folder corresponding to each "Barrack" of the vineyard download each one.
 To view the files you can use the Open Source QGIS application (https://www.qgis.org/es/site/)